ajt025/ChooseYourOwnAdvocacy/README.md

 - Randomization of text signatures (e.g. double spacing, double dash instead of one dash, etc.)

 ---
-*Made with ReactJS and ExpressJS*
+*Made with ReactJS and ExpressJS.*
-*Used 'en-pos' for NLP and Merriam Webster for synoynyms*
+*Used 'en-pos' for NLP and Merriam Webster for synoynyms.*